capacitor-community/firebase-analytics/README.md

 ## Configuration

-No configuration required for this plugin.
+No configuration is required for this plugin.

 ## Examples

-[Click here](https://github.com/priyankpat/capacitor-plugins-example/tree/firebase-analytics) for example on how to implement this plugin
+[Click here](https://github.com/priyankpat/capacitor-plugins-example/tree/firebase-analytics) for an example on how to implement this plugin.

-You can also clone the repository
+You can also clone the repository:

 ```bash
 git clone https://github.com/priyankpat/capacitor-plugins-example